 Our tool applies increases in your estimated benefits immediately

-In reality, if you claim after your “full retirement age” but before you turn 70 years old, SSA will begin applying the monthly credits in January of the year after you claim.
+In reality, if you claim after your “full retirement age” but before you turn 70 years old, SSA will begin applying the monthly credits .
 Until then, you receive the monthly amount that you would have received if you claimed at “full retirement age.”
 If you claim at age 70 or later, however, your credits are applied immediately when you claim.

 The tool gives estimates for people ages 22 to 70